felixnyamweya/wpsso-schema-json-ld/README.md

 <li><a href="https://schema.org/WebPage">schema.org/WebPage</a> (includes 13 Schema types)</li>
 <li><a href="https://schema.org/WebSite">schema.org/WebSite</a></li>
 </ul></li>
+<li><p>WooCommerce product variations are grouped by currency and added as a Schema AggregateOffer for Google's Rich Results / Product Rich Card (includes the product variation group high price, low price, and currency).</p></li>
 <li><p>Detects JSON-LD scripts in post content (from Gutenberg editor blocks, for example) and includes their data in the Schema CreativeWork type / sub-types.</p></li>
 <li><p>Supports the Schema JSON-LD created by the Yoast SEO How-To and FAQ blocks by moving it into the main webpage Schema CreativeWork markup.</p></li>
 <li><p>Includes Aggregate Rating values (if available) in the main webpage Schema "aggregateRating" property.</p></li>